-G. Tax Consequences of Plan
+F. Tax Consequences of Plan

 Creditors and equity interest holders concerned with how the plan may affect their tax liability should consult with their own accountants, attorneys, and/or other advisors.
-The Debtor is not taxed as a C-Corporation, but as a partnership, so any tax consequences as a result of this plan will inure to the members of the company and will not affect the finances of the Debtor.
+The Debtor, although a limited liability company, is taxed as a partnership, so any tax consequences as a result of this plan will inure to the members of the company and will not affect the finances of the Debtor.